#8918 closed bug (invalid)

 However, after digging into IE's dev tools, i found the problem!

-For some reason, only in IE, an inline overflow:"hidden" style is applied to the master UL.
+For some reason, only in IE, an inline ''__overflow:"hidden"__'' style is applied to the master UL.

-i've searched my code and can't find anything that applies an element-level overflow rule, and in any case, i'd have no reason to do it only in IE. In fact, the only use of "overflow:hidden" i can find is applied to body.newCSS.no-wrap - obviously not a UL. i'll continue to look & report back if i find anything.
+i've searched my code and can't find anything that applies an element-level overflow rule, and in any case, i'd have no reason to do it only in IE. In fact, the only use of "overflow:hidden" i can find is applied to ''__body.newCSS.no-wrap__'' - obviously not a UL. i'll continue to look & report back if i find anything.

 Hoping this can at least be reviewed for any oddities in JUI...